tiwalolu/freeCodeCamp/guide/english/agile/actual-time-estimation/index.md

 Typically, effort estimates are over-optimistic and there is a strong over-confidence in their accuracy.
 The mean effort overrun seems to be about 30% and not decreasing over time.
 For a review of effort estimation error surveys, see.
 However, the measurement of estimation error is problematic, see Assessing the accuracy of estimates.
 The strong overconfidence in the accuracy of the effort estimates is illustrated by the finding that, on average, if a software professional is 90% confident or “almost sure” to include the actual effort in a minimum-maximum interval, the observed frequency of including the actual effort is only 60-70%.

-Currently the term “effort estimate” is used to denote as different concepts as most likely use of effort (modal value), the effort that corresponds to a probability of 50% of not exceeding (median), the planned effort, the budgeted effort or the effort used to propose a bid or price to the client.
+Currently the term “effort estimate” is used to denote different concepts as most likely use of effort (modal value), the effort that corresponds to a probability of 50% of not exceeding (median), the planned effort, the budgeted effort or the effort used to propose a bid or price to the client.
 This is believed to be unfortunate, because communication problems may occur and because the concepts serve different goals.

 ### History